antoni-be/Testowe1/README.md

-napisałem to przez nano w visualstudio wow
+a to zmienilem prze github web